Content on this page requires a newer version of Adobe Flash Player.

 He was such an extraordinary person who was such a great friend.
 Even if he didn’t have a musical influence—which he does—it must be there somewhere, just having known a person that closely and having lost him like that.
 Your life is completely changed as a result of having known him.
 You can still remember things he said and how he’d react in a certain situation.
 So, this person is still alive in your life.
 People don’t cease to be part of your life when they die.
 There’s still so much that’s just naturally there—an inertia in someone’s life that carries on and lasts throughout the lives of everyone that knew him.
 In this case, he was such a rare person.
 He’s as much a part of the band as he ever was in some ways.
 It’s an interesting thing to know someone that well and have them influence your life and continue to.

-Why did you choose to relocate to Palermo?
+Why did you relocate to Palermo?

 How does living in Italy’s cultural climate affect your music?

 I’m very happy now and that can’t hurt—to be really happy with the person you love.
 I’m really productive.
 I write a lot over there.
 I don’t hear the influence in the music so much, but it’s hard to know what is influencing me.
 I’m happy to have my little work space and I’ve had great runs of compositions.
 I’m really happy with a classical piano composition I wrote that was commissioned by WNYC.
-It’s a large, 20 minute sonato.
+It’s a large, 20-minute sonato.
 It’s very difficult to play.
-Chris O’Reilly played it at the premiere.
+Chris O’Riley played it at the premiere.
 I can’t play it—it’s too hard for me.
-It was really fun to write for a real virtuoso like that and not have to play it yourself.
+It was really fun to write for a real virtuoso like that and not have to play it myself.
 I hope to have Chris record it for my next ECM album.
 I’ll probably also do something involving guitar and string quartet for it and have it come out as an ECM New Series record.
 So, I’ve been really prolific in Palermo.
 Sleepless in Seattle, prolific in Palermo. [laughs]

 No, I don’t think so.
 I really don’t.
 Obviously, it has from the people who follow us, but I think there could be a little larger audience than there is.
 But we’re difficult and disorganized when it comes to promotion.
 I’m a little slothful in that area.
 It’s difficult to manage and organize the group with different individuals who live in four distinctly different places.
 We can’t just do a gig at the spur of a moment.
 It costs a lot to get us from one place to another.